Tarmean/Gistory.vim/README.md

 - coc.nvim

-The dependency for coc.nvim for formatting is fairly superficial.
-If it causes problems, please speak up!
+The plugin works without coc.nvim but you lose lsp based formatting which can *significantly* help with git churn.

 ## Three Way Merge

 The plugin has a `ThreeWayMerge` command to help with merges.
 This opens both versions and the common ancestor as diffs in three tabs: